elvengard-mmo/elvengard_network/guides/introduction/protocol.md

 This example defines 3 callbacks :

-  - `handle_init/1`: called when a client connects, it is mainly used to set [socket options](https://www.erlang.org/doc/man/inet#setopts-2) or call `ElvenGard.Network.Socket.assign/2` to init assigns.
+  - `handle_connection/1`: called when a client connects, it is mainly used to set [socket options](https://www.erlang.org/doc/man/inet#setopts-2) or call `ElvenGard.Network.Socket.assign/2` to init assigns.
-  - `handle_message/2`: called when we receive a packet from a client, we can either ignore it by returning `:ignore`, or choose to decode it and then handle it by returning `:ok`.
+  - `handle_message/2`: called when we receive a packet from a client, we can either skip it by returning `:skip`, or choose to decode it and then handle it by returning `:ok`.
   - `handle_halt/2`: called when a client disconnects.

-**NOTE**: you may notice that we define the `packet: :line` option in `handle_init/1`.
+**NOTE**: you may notice that we define the `packet: :line` option in `handle_connection/1`.
 We use this option because we want to use a line break as a separator for our packets.
 This works because, according to our [network protocol](network_protocol.html), we use a text protocol where each packet is separated by a `\n`.
 However, for a binary protocol,